 Prior to joining Pace London, Mollie was the International Director and Programme Coordinator for The Garage Centre for Contemporary Culture, Moscow, where she oversaw the development of the space from its conception.

-Mark Davy is the Founder of Futurecity, and has led the arts, culture and placemaking consultancy, since 2007.
+Mark Davy is the Founder of Futurecity, and has led the global arts, culture and placemaking consultancy since 2007.
 He studied Fine Art at Canterbury College of Art and architecture at the Architecture Association.
-He was a lecturer in Fine Art at Kent Institute of Art & Design from 1993 and Head of Research in 1999 before leaving to develop a series of art and architecture projects.
+He was a lecturer in Fine Art at Kent Institute of Art & Design from 1993 and Head of Research in 1999.

-He has championed the culture-driven development of towns and cities and is a vocal champion of the use of the arts to help global cities compete for inward investment, knowledge workers and tourism.
-Mark has given lectures around the world on the growth and importance of the cultural and knowledge economy, the rise of the creative district and the need for the private sector to take the arts more seriously.
+He has championed the culture-driven development of towns and cities and is a vocal champion of the use of the arts to help global cities compete for inward investment, retain knowledge workers and involve communities in cultural planning.
+He has delivered lectures on the growth and importance of the cultural and knowledge economy, the rise of the creative district and the need for the private sector to take the arts more seriously.
 His work has led to substantial private investment in the arts in the UK.

-He has developed successful culture and placemaking strategies for large-scale brownfield, urban and industrial development sites in the UK, Australia and the US.
-In Boston he has developed the ‘Avenues to the Arts’ creative district for the Boston Foundation.
-In Sydney he has worked with the Sydney Opera House and developed a cultural strategy for Central to Everleigh for client Urban Growth and in London he developed an ambitious cultural strategy for the Greenwich Peninsula for client Knight Dragon and Nine Elms on the Southbank.
+Mark has developed culture and placemaking strategies for large-scale brownfield, urban and industrial development sites in the UK, Australia and the US.
+In Boston he has developed the ‘Avenue to the Arts’ creative district for the Boston Foundation.
+In Sydney he developed a cultural strategy for Central to Everleigh for client Urban Growth and in London he developed ambitious cultural strategies for the Greenwich Peninsula for client Knight Dragon and Wembley Park for Quintain.